Jiaquan-Research/DynaAlign/README.md

 # Info-Flow Dynamics (IFD)

-**Info-Flow Dynamics (IFD)** Info-Flow Dynamics (IFD) is a minimal, independently developed, control-theoretic experimental platform for studying
-*stability and failure modes* in information-driven systems under **partial observability**.
+**Info-Flow Dynamics (IFD)**  is a minimal, independently developed, control-theoretic experimental platform for studying *stability and failure modes* in information-driven systems under **partial observability**.

 This repository does **not** model the world.